Qiskit/qiskit-ibm-runtime/docs/how_to/error-mitigation.rst

 The Qiskit Runtime primitive implementation of PEC specifically addresses noise in self-inverse two-qubit gates, so it first *stratifies* each input circuit into an alternating sequence of simultaneous 1-qubit gates followed by a layer of simultaneous 2-qubit gates.
 Then it learns the noise model associated with each unique 2-qubit gate layer.

 .. figure:: ../images/stratified.png
-   :alt: This image shows stratified circuit.
+   :alt: This image shows a stratified circuit.

    This is an example of a `stratified` circuit, where the layers of two-qubit gates are labeled layer 1 through n.
 Note that each :math:`U_l` is composed of two-qubit gates on the native connectivity graph of the quantum processor.
 The open boxes represent arbitrary single-qubit gates.